alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The paying parent loses parental rights or

-• The paying parent demands the child’s emancipation, this usually happens when the child gets married.
+• The paying parent demands the child’s emancipation, usually when the child gets married.

 What is Back Child Support in Alabama?

-Back child support occurs in Alabama when the paying parent has accrued child support payment.
-Alabama requires interest to be paid at the rate of 12 percent per annum on missed child benefit payments and adjudicated arrears.
+Back child support occurs in Alabama when the paying parent has accrued child support payments.
+Alabama generally requires interest to be paid at the rate of 12 percent per annum on missed child benefit payments and adjudicated arrears.

 How Do I Get Back Child Support Paid in Alabama?

 A parent who is due to get back child support because the other parent has failed to pay the Support may petition a court to garnish the other parent’s salaries.
-Then the Court can order the other parent’s employer to subtract salaries to pay back Support.
-Such directives must be complied with by employees.
-To receive Child Support benefits from a parent, the State of Alabama may do many things.
-These includes:
+Then the Court may order the other parent’s employer to subtract salaries to repay Support.
+Employees are typically required to comply with such directives.
+The State of Alabama may do many things to receive child support benefits from a parent.
+These usually include:

 • Withholding the defaulting parent’s income